Autostronomy/AutoProf/README.md

     autoprof test_config.py
     autoprof test_forced_config.py Forced.log
     autoprof test_batch_config.py Batch.log
+    autoprof test_tree_config.py Tree.log
     ```
-    This will test a basic AutoProf run on a single galaxy, forced photometry of the galaxy on itself, and batch photometry for multiple images (which are actually the same in this case) respectively.
+    This will test a basic AutoProf run on a single galaxy, forced photometry of the galaxy on itself, and batch photometry for multiple images (which are actually the same in this case), and pipeline decision tree construction, respectively.
+You can also run all of these tests in one command by executing the *runtests.sh* script in bash.

 ### Issues